 Structuring risk classifications

-Risk classifications must be deterministic and auditable.
-A regulator reviewing your register must be able to trace each classification to specific, documented criteria — not subjective judgment or committee consensus.
+Risk classifications should be deterministic and auditable, so anyone reviewing your register — including a regulator — can trace each classification to specific, documented criteria, not subjective judgment or committee consensus.

-A compliant classification framework evaluates the following factors:
+A defensible classification framework evaluates the following factors:

 • Consequential decision scope: Does the system make or assist in decisions that materially affect individuals?